MaSe69/dssb/index.md

 ## Time series

-I had started using the library Altair.
-Currently, I am using Plotly only.
+In the examples below, I am using Plotly only.

 - [Time Series](time_series_overview) - How to work with time-dependent data?